microsoftgraph/msgraph-sample-botframework/tutorial/01-intro.md

 - You can [sign up for a new personal Microsoft account](https://signup.live.com/signup?wa=wsignin1.0&rpsnv=12&ct=1454618383&rver=6.4.6456.0&wp=MBI_SSL_SHARED&wreply=https://mail.live.com/default.aspx&id=64855&cbcxt=mai&bk=1454618383&uiflavor=web&uaid=b213a65b4fdc484382b6622b3ecaa547&mkt=E-US&lc=1033&lic=1).
 - You can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 subscription.
+- An Azure subscription.
+If you do not have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 > [!NOTE]
 > This tutorial was written with .NET Core SDK version 3.1.401.
 The steps in this guide may work with other versions, but that has not been tested.